-- Seminars/workshops for potential beneficiaries

-- Trainings and meetings: for project beneficiaries, controllers and other programme bodies

-- Participation in third-party events to increase awareness, access to good practices and share positive stories
+- Seminars/workshops for potential beneficiaries (linked to open calls) - Trainings and meetings targeted to those already involved in programme activities: for project beneficiaries (on learning, communication, financial management etc.); for first level controllers, etc. - Participation in third-party events increasing awareness of the programme, access to good practices and sharing positive policy stories

 Output indicators for the main activities: number of visitors to website; number of appearances in media.
+Specific output indicators for each activity will be defined on an annual basis as part of the annual work plan.
+Interreg programme communication officer will be nominated.